sassoftware/viya4-iac-aws/docs/CONFIG-VARS.md

 The Terraform process manages AWS resources on your behalf.
 In order to do so, it needs to know the credentials for an AWS identity with the required permissons.

 You can use either static credentials, or the name of an AWS Profile.
-If both a specified, IAM_ACCESS_KEY|IAM_SECRET_KEY will take precedence. )
+If both are specified, the static credentials will take precedence.

 ### Using Static Credentials
 | Terraform Variable | Alternative AWS Environment Variable | Description |